Skip to Content

 Establishing Liability in an Uber/Lyft Accident in FL

-For example: If you are struck by a pizza delivery driver completing a route, some liability will likely fall upon the driver’s parent company due to specialized business insurance.
+For example, If you are struck by a pizza delivery driver completing a route, some liability will likely fall upon the driver’s parent company due to specialized business insurance.
 It would seem that the same rules should apply to Uber and Lyft drivers, but it may not be as straightforward.

-In order to determine who is liable for a rideshare accident, you’ll need to uncover the following:
+To determine who is liable for a rideshare accident, you’ll need to uncover the following:

 • Was the rideshare driver logged into the app when the accident occurred?